Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 3. Unification of a single elementary particle and a single unit-field: A single particle ( )

 which is indistinguishable from Eqs. (\ref{eq8abc}) and (\ref{eq27abc}), but is different from the more complicated equation (\ref{eq37abc}).
-Notice, the equations of motions (\ref{eq8abc}), (\ref{eq27abc}) and (\ref{eq37abc}) describe the configuration and dynamics of the unit-field ${\psi}_{0}$ associated with a massive elementary particle having the rest-mass $m_0 \neq 0$.
+Notice, the equations of motions (\ref{eq8abc}), (\ref{eq27abc}) and (\ref{eq37abc}) describe the configuration and dynamics of the unit-field ${\psi}_{0}$ associated with a massive elementary particle having the rest mass $m_0 \neq 0$.
 The unit-field configuration $\psi_{0}$ determining by the equation

 describes dynamics of a mass-less ($m_0 = 0$) particle, with the energy squared given by

 In the case of a non-relativistic unit-field, the Lagrangian that corresponds to Eq. (\ref{eq9abc}) is given by

 where